Nicholasdputra/nicholasdputra/README.md

     </tr>
     <tr>
       <td valign="top" align="center">
-        A cozy diner-dash like game where you play as a barista at a cat cafe.
-During this project, I designed the game and helped with implementing the randomized customer orders, affection meter, and states.
+        A cozy diner-dash like game where you play as an employee in a cat cafe.
+During this project, I designed the game aw well as helped with implementing customers, their orders, affection meter, and more.
       </td>
       <td valign="top" align="center">
         Debugged is a tower defense game in which you fight as a defense system trying to squash bugs by switching towers on/off!
-During the project, I mainly focused on using abstract classes for the different towers and enemies (Solo Programmer).
+During the project, I mainly focused on using abstract classes for the different towers and enemies.
       </td>
     </tr>
     <tr>
       <td valign="top" align="center">
-        GameSeed 2025 Top 40 - Programmer & Designer
+        GameSeed 2025 - Top 40 - Game Programmer & Designer
       </td>
       <td valign="top" align="center">
-        Made for Gelastik 2025.
+        Made for Gelastik 2025 - Game Programmer
       </td>
     </tr>
     <tr>